LEAKED PIC? Deepika Padukone's NEW ROYAL AVATAR Goes Viral Ahead Of Padmavati First Look Release!

 Deepika’s Viral Picture

-According to the fan clubs of Deepika Padukone, this viral pictureis from the recent photoshoot of Deepika Padukone.
-However, nothing is confirmed yet.
-We gotta wait till tomorrow to have our hands on the official first look of Padmavati.
+According to the fan clubs of Deepika Padukone, this viral picture is from the recent photoshoot of Deepika Padukone.
+However, nothing has been confirmed yet.
+We gotta wait till tomorrow, to have our hands on the official first look of Padmavati.

 Deepika On Working With SLB